-Grafana is one of the most famous open source tools for monitoring and get information of several data sources.
-It’s well known for it’s beautiful and clean dashboards, where it can be easily set and configured.
+Grafana is one of the most famous open source tools for monitoring and get information from several data sources.
+It’s well known for its beautiful and clean dashboards, where it can be easily set and configured.
 It can provide awesome graphs and manage alerts to help the user to take the right actions.

 Grafana supports an enormous number of databases.
-The main use of Grafana is displaying information by time series data, like CPU, memory and hard disks usage over time.
+The main use of Grafana is displaying information by time series data, like CPU, memory and hard disk usage over time.
 But you are free to create all kind of hosts (devices to monitor) and grab everything that is measurable.
-You can monitor datacenters, printers, routers, IoT devices and so on.
+You can monitor data centers, printers, routers, IoT devices and so on.